Yussef-Rostom/sa3etha-backend/API.md

   - Email must be a valid email address
   - Password must be at least 6 characters with uppercase, lowercase, number, and special character
   - Role must be either "user" or "expert"
-  - Governorate must be from the valid list
+  - Governorate must be a valid ID from the list
   - Coordinates must be an array of exactly 2 numbers
 - **Response:**
   - `message` (String): Success message.